 The impact of our pro bono program is broad.

 It is also one of the most important ways we measure our professional success.
-In 2016, 90 percent of our U.S. lawyers exceeded The American Lawyer’s 20-hour pro bono standard.
-Our lawyers contributed over 90,000 hours to pro bono representation last year.
-That’s the equivalent of a 51-lawyer practice group dedicated full-time to pro bono.
-Orrick is ranked among the top 10 U.S. firms for pro bono contributions and among the top five for breadth of impact.
-We’re also helping lead the development of a pro bono culture internationally – and rank 9th among U.S.-based firms for our worldwide impact.
+In 2017, 96 percent of our U.S. lawyers exceeded The American Lawyer’s 20-hour pro bono standard.
+Our lawyers contributed 105,000 hours to pro bono representation last year.
+That’s the equivalent of a 58-lawyer practice group dedicated full-time to pro bono.
+Orrick is ranked #3 in the U.S. for pro bono contributions.
+We’re also helping lead the development of a pro bono culture internationally – and rank 6th among U.S.-based firms for our worldwide impact.

-Our program is led by full-time pro bono counsel Rene Kathawala, and we are fortunate to have strong partnerships with public interest organizations around the world.
+Our program is led by full-time pro bono counsel Rene Kathawala, as well as by Amy Grunske, who leads our pro bono practice and community responsibility programme in our 13 international offices.
+We are fortunate to have strong partnerships with public interest organizations around the world.

 Our teams are having meaningful impact locally and globally through litigation, transactional work and the shaping of public policy.